Donate

 Jemi Gale

-A large fabric piece with colourful shapes and patterns such as dashes, circles and lines appearing like stitching on the black fabirc.
-To the top right is a gentle white and yellow daisy
+A large fabric piece with colourful shapes and patterns such as dashes, circles and lines appearing like stitching on the black fabric, to the top right is a small white and yellow daisy

 Jemi Gale in collaboration with Katherine Botten